pipeforce/pipeforce.github.io/docs/guides/forms/040_forms-validation.md

 # Validation

+Basic validations regarding data types will be specified by the underlying [JSON schema](../schema-and-objects) of the form.

-In order to create custom validations rule for form fields, you can add the validation attribute to each field in the form configuration.
+In order to create more specific, custom validation rules for form fields, you can add the validation attribute to each field in the form configuration.
 For example:

 ```json
 {